 - Just repeat these steps for every copy of Sierra Chart you have installed.
 Although as explained previously, you do not need to update sub instances of Sierra Chart.

 Installation and Upgrading Instructions

-- When you click on the Software Download links, your browser will ask you to Save this program or to Run/Open this program.
+- Your web browser will ask you to Save this program or to Run/Open this program.
 It is recommended you use the Run/Open option.
-If you selected the Run/Open option in your browser, then after the download is completed the setup program will automatically be run.
+If you selected the Run/Open option in your browser, then after the download is completed the installer program will automatically be run.
 If your Web browser or security software gives you any type of security warning, then press Yes/Allow to allow the installation since the content is definitely safe.